Through her eyes: The heartbreaking life of refugee children

 I am sad for all those mothers who have to wait for more than two hours to have a hot shower and for those who can’t wash or dry their babies’ clothes.

 And lastly, I am sad for all the parents who feel exhausted and depressed and have given up on their hopes and dreams.

 Those who leave their children running around barefoot playing with dangerous “toys”.
 I don’t blame them; they are just exhausted.

 I hope my two year-old friend and neighbour, and all the refugee children, mothers and fathers will leave the camps as soon as possible.

 I hope that they will find the better life they are all fighting for so hard.
 A safe life full of joy.

 About this story

-This story is part of the Photography Project “Through Her Eyes” implemented by CARE Greece, which set out to give you the opportunity to view urban life for refugee women and girls in Greece through their eyes.
+This story is part of the Photography Project “Through Her Eyes” implemented by CARE Greece in collaboration with the Melissa Network, which set out to give you the opportunity to view urban life for refugee women and girls in Greece through their eyes.
 Five women and girls provide unique and personal insights into their daily lives through their photos.
 Their names have been changed for protection reasons.
 CARE provides emergency assistance to refugees stranded in Greece including cash, protection and accommodation.
 The project is funded by the European Commission.

 A day in the life: Midwife to 100,000 refugeesWorld Humanitarian Day 2017: a day in the life of Mary, a midwife in Imvepi refugee settlement, Uganda....Stories of displacement from one of Africa’s biggest – and most under-reported – humanitarian crises....See how CARE and refugees are working together to provide water in Dadaab camp in Kenya.